-Cylinders and pistons of a Stanley Engine, if oiled continuously with a suitable quantity of good cylinder oil, would probably show no injurious wear after running many thousand miles.
-Yet a run of one hundred miles, or even less, with the cylinders dry, might result in serious injury.
+Cylinders and pistons of a Stanley engine, if offed continuously with a suitable quantity of good cylinder oil, would probably show of one hundred miles, or even less with the cylinders dry, might result in serious injury.

 In order to insure perfect cylinder lubrication an automatic power feed oiler is employed, which, if kept in good working order, is sure to accomplish the desired result.